vivekpandey1222/Documentation/PostgreSQL.md

 ```
 Select name, sum(id) from intern group by name;
 ```
-**HAVING Clause:** It is used to provide a condition and SELECT statements with GROUP BY to filter grouped rows based on a condition.
+**HAVING Clause**: It is used to provide a condition and SELECT statements with GROUP BY to filter grouped rows based on a condition.
 ```
 select  department_id, AVG(salary) from employees GROUP BY department_id HAVING AVG(salary) > 50000;
 ```
-**Operator:** Operators are symbols that used to perform operations on one or more expressions or values, and they play a crucial role in constructing SQL queries.Like
+**Operator**: Operators are symbols that used to perform operations on one or more expressions or values, and they play a crucial role in constructing SQL queries.Like

-**Arithmetic Operators:**
+**Arithmetic Operators**:

 + (addition)